emirogunc/Eurus-Concept---Growth-Funnel-Optimization-Project/README.md

 -

 ## Notes
-- All reports are **experimental** and based on synthetic datasets.
+- All reports are **experimental** and based on real&synthetic combined datasets.
 - Concepts such as **ICE framework, guardrails, multi-armed bandits, response curves, seasonality, and attribution models**
 are applied and explained within each experiment’s documentation.